JonnyPake/kali-dotfiles/README.md

 ## 🚀 Features

-**Experience the Magic of Customization with gh0stzk's bspwm dotfiles**

-<sup>Welcome to the world of limitless customization! gh0stzk's dotfiles for bspwm offer a unique and exciting experience with 15 different themes, each featuring captivating color schemes, styles and personality.
-Immerse yourself in a visual journey that will transform your workspace in an impressive way.</sup>
+<p>These dotfiles for bspwm offer 15 different themes, with each having different color schemes, styles and personality.</p>

-**Change themes on the fly**
+**Change themes**

-<sup>With our custom menu based on rofi launcher, switching between the 15 themes is as easy as a click.
-Enjoy the versatility of styles and color combinations instantly.</sup>
+<sup>The custom menu based on rofi launcher, allows you to switch between the different themes easily.</sup>

-**Consistency Across the Environment**
+**Consistency**

-<sup>Each theme not only changes the appearance of bspwm but also instantly transforms the color scheme in alacritty terminal, eww widgets, polybar bars, notifications, and more.
-Visual harmony is guaranteed in every corner of your system.</sup>
+<sup>Each theme not only changes the appearance of bspwm but also changes the color scheme in alacritty terminal, eww widgets, polybar bars, notifications, and more.</sup>

 **Unique Eww Widgets**

-<sup>Discover 4 unique eww widgets, including a calendar, power menu, music player, and user card.
-These widgets are not only functional but also instantly adapt to the color scheme of the selected theme.</sup>
+<sup>Uses 4 unique eww widgets, including a calendar, power menu, music player, and user card.</sup>

 **Complete Customization**

-<sup>Explore an elegant right-click menu made with Jgmenu, which also syncs with themes for flawless visual consistency.
-Additionally, 10 polybar bars and 2 eww widgets offer a fully customizable user experience.</sup>
+<sup>Contains a right-click menu made with Jgmenu, which also syncs with themes.
+Additionally, 10 polybar bars and 2 eww widgets offer more customization.</sup>

-**Variety of Wallpapers**
+**Wallpapers**

-<sup>Each login surprises you with a randomly selected wallpaper specifically tailored to the theme in use.
-But if surprises aren't your thing, our wallpaper menu lets you choose from over 5 exclusive wallpapers for each theme.</sup>
+<sup>Each login chooses a randomly selected wallpaper specific to the theme in use.
+The wallpaper menu lets you choose from the different wallpapers for each theme if you want a specific wallpaper each time.</sup>

-**Visual Composition with Picom**
+**Visual Composition**

-<sup>Experience effortless beauty with picom as the compositor, providing a pleasing aesthetic without sacrificing performance.
-Enjoy a hassle-free working experience with delightful visual effects, balance between performance and beauty..
-And you can adjust the transparency of your open windows with a simple key combination.
-Control the appearance of your desktop to perfectly suit your mood and style.</sup>
+<sup>Picom is used as the compositor, providing pleasing visuals without negative performance even in a VM.
+It allows also adjusting the transparency of the open windows with a simple key combination.</sup>

 **Additional Features:**

 - **Local Music Control:**

-  <sup>Manage your local music from the polybar module and the ncmpcpp player, both with a unique design that adapts to the theme's color scheme.</sup>
+  <sup>Manage your local music from the polybar module and the ncmpcpp player</sup>
 - **Flexibility:**

-  <sup>Hide and show the polybar and eww widgets according to your needs, giving you complete control over your workspace.</sup>
+  <sup>Hide and show the polybar and eww widgets according to your needs</sup>
 - **Functional Scratchpad:**

   <sup>Access the scratchpad functionality, a terminal window you can show or hide for tasks when you don't want the window taking up unnecessary space.</sup>

-Transform your user experience with gh0stzk's dotfiles for bspwm!
-Install now and breathe life into your desktop with style and personality.

 <br>

 > [!CAUTION]